 A better question might have been, “what’s the most climbing you’ve packed into on a rest day ride” though, as Dylan van Baarle squeezed around 600 metres into his 24km (15 miles).

-At least Geraint Thomas managed a lie-in first.
+At least Geraint Thomas – who isn't racing the Tour in 2023, of course – managed a lie-in first.

 — Geraint Thomas (@GeraintThomas86) July 5, 2021

-And he had another snooze after recording his Watts Occurring podcast with Ineos teammate Luke Rowe.
+And he had another snooze after recording his Watts Occurring podcast with teammate Luke Rowe.

 The riders are also having fun testing unreleased shiny kit from their sponsors while stretching their legs on the bike.

-Israel Start-Up Nation’s Michael Woods was spotted riding a new solid five-spoke disc brake wheel with shallow rims from Factor Bike’s in-house brand Black Inc.
+Michael Woods of Israel Start-Up Nation – now called Israel – Premier Tech – was spotted riding a new solid five-spoke disc brake wheel with shallow rims from Factor Bike’s in-house brand Black Inc.

 Physical as well as mental recovery is needed though, and food can play a role in both of these areas.

-The day before the rest day the Trek-Segafredo team were treated to burgers and chips, “tour style, of course” as a rest day tradition.
+The day before the rest day, the Trek-Segafredo team – now called Lidl-Trek – were treated to burgers and chips, “Tour style, of course” as a rest day tradition.

 — Trek-Segafredo (@TrekSegafredo) July 4, 2021